flashcordon/big-history/Mystères-physique.md

  In 2020, a team of physicists found the first direct evidence for axions, launching the particle's legitimacy forward along with the scientific community's interest in the particle.
 This has continued to push forward assertions that axion could be the best dark matter candidate.

- Until now, one particular dark matter candidate has been leading the pack: WIMPs, which stands for weakly interacting massive particles.
-WIMPs are an umbrella term that describe hypothetical particles that interact only very weakly with matter through the weak  nuclear force.
-WIMPs are predicted to be 1-1,000 times heavier than protons.

 However, despite their status as a leading candidate, "over the past few years, WIMPs have not shown up at the LHC, they haven't shown up in direct searches for dark matter," Ellis said.